Haletski/HeadlessCms/README.md

 # How to run application
 Preconditions:
-  - Install docker and swith to linux containers
+  - Install docker and switch to linux containers
   - Install Visual studio (preferable 2019)

 Steps: